Skip to main content

 Step 1: Navigate to Audit Logs

-1. Click Monitoring in sidebar
+1. Click Logs in the sidebar

 2. Select Audit Logs